cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST assumes the selection of participants, including the dealer, signer, and aggregator are all chosen external to the protocol.

-FROST consists of two protocols: distributed key generation (DKG) and threshold signing.
+FROST consists of two protocols: key generation and threshold signing.
 These are briefly described in the following sections.

-## Trusted Dealer Key Generation Overview

-In the DKG protocol, every Signer participant contributes equally to the generation of the shared secret.
-The output of the protocol is (1) a shared, group public key PK owned by each Signer, and (2) individual shares of the signing key owned by each Signer.
-This protocol assumes an authenticated, confidential, and reliable channel between all participants.
-Specifically, the dealer must be able to transmit secret key material to each participant over this channel.

-## Signing Overview

-In the threshold signing protocol, Signers participate in multiple exchanges to sign an input message and produce a single, aggregate signature.
+This specification only covers the latter protocol, Signers participate in multiple exchanges to sign an input message and produce a single, aggregate signture.
 This protocol assumes a reliable channel.
 While messages that are exchanged contain no secret information, the channel must be able to deliver messages reliably in order for the protocol to complete.

 # Conventions and Terminology